Mike96Angelo/variant-match/docs/optional.md

 ```

 ## Optional
 Both Some(T) and None are instances of Optional.
-Optional extends the SumTypeClass which provides the match method.
+Optional extends the VariantTypeClass which provides the match method.
 Optional add additional methods that make working with Optional more connivent.

 ### Optional.map(mapper)
 Maps this `Optional<T>` to an `Optional<M>`.